Skip to main content

 Bill Summary:

 The division of housing in the department of local affairs (division) administers an affordable home ownership program (program) that makes grants to nonprofit organizations, local governments, tribal governments, community development financial institutions, and community land trusts (eligible organizations) to support affordable home ownership, including the development of residential housing units that are described in an eligible organization's funding request (project).
 Current law specifies that only a household with an income less than or equal to 120% of the area median income is eligible for assistance through the program, but it is unclear whether this requirement applies to housing units constructed by an eligible organization through one of its projects.
-The bill clarifies that only a household with an income less than or equal to 120% of the statewide area median income is eligible for housing constructed by an eligible organization through one of its projects.
+The act clarifies that only a household with an income less than or equal to either 120% of the statewide area median income of households of that size in the jurisdiction of a local or tribal government in which the households are located, or 120% of the statewide area median income of households of that size, is eligible for housing constructed by an eligible organization through one of its projects.

 The division may issue a waiver with a different housing cost limit from the limit requested by the eligible organization if a different limit would better serve needs identified in a housing assessment and the project remains financially feasible in the division's discretion.

 The division may allow an eligible organization to rent residential units constructed as part of the project.
-On or before December 31, 2026, the division is required to issue guidance for when units within a project may be rented.
+On or before December 31, 2026, the division is required to issue guidance for when units within a project may be rented and develop a process by which rented units may return to the for-sale market.
+A homeowner may rent a unit funded by the ownership program as long as the unit remains their primary residence .

 Status